 Someone at Microsoft must have heard the cumulative prayers of veteran empire-builders the world over, as Age of Empires 4 – not to mention remasters of all three of the original games – is officially on its way.
 We’ll allow plenty of time for dancing and jubilation, but for now let’s get onto all the salient info about AoE4, shall we?

 We have rounded up all the Age of Empires 4 news and information to present you with everything we know about it.
-Join us as we run through the various Age of Empires 4 civilisations and nations we will be guiding from humble hunter-gatherers to fully-fledged empires, as well as muse over the studio working on it, and generally get overexcited about potential new features.
+Join us as we run through the scarce few details about Age of Empires 4 that do exist and ruminate on the civilisations and nations we could be guiding from humble hunter-gatherers to fully-fledged empires.
+We’ll also muse over the studio working on it, and generally get overexcited about potential new features.

 Age of Empires 4 release date

-Sadly, there is no Age of Empires 4 release date or window yet, which suggests that the RTS is still a long way from being complete.
-The fact that the announce trailer comprises nothing but concept art hints that development on Age of Empires 4 is still in its early stages.
+Sadly, there is no news on a Age of Empires 4 release date, which suggests that the RTS is still a long way from being complete.
+The fact that the announce trailer comprises nothing but concept art from older games hints that development on Age of Empires 4 is still in its early stages.
+At least we have the remastered Age of Empires: Definitive Edition to play in the meantime.

 As Relic Entertainment is heading up work on the game, it is likely it has only been able to devote less than a year of full-scale development on the project having only released Dawn of War III in April 2017.
-Hopefully, we will get a rough Age of Empires 4 release date when Microsoft next shows off the forthcoming strategy game – fingers crossed for an E3 2018 showing.
+Hopefully, we will get a rough Age of Empires 4 release date when Microsoft next shows off the forthcoming strategy game.

 Age of Empires 4 trailer

 There is an announce trailer for Age of Empires 4 that you can watch above.
-It sets the tone nicely for the sequel with a rousing combination of concept art and voiceover, but do not expect to learn much about Age of Empires 4’s gameplay from it.
-However, those slides of artwork do reveal a number of possible civilisations that we might be able to control when the game eventually releases, including Rome, Japan, and British redcoats.
+It sets the tone nicely for the sequel with a rousing combination of concept art from the previous games in the series and voiceover, but do not expect to learn much about Age of Empires 4’s gameplay from it.

 Age of Empires 4 gameplay